AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/PipeConnector1.jpg?raw=true" height=250>

+[**The bolding isn't showing up properly for me here and for Figure 8 but everything else is fine...**]

-**Figure 7**: The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.
+**Figure 7** : The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.

 A fine, wire mesh was cut into a circle of approximately the same cross sectional area as the pipe and was placed at the bottom of the PVC pipe to prevent any sand from falling out of the reactor.